 In this paper, we proposed WDA-SMACOF and WDA-MI-MDS, as two algorithms for full MDS and interpolation problems with DA techniques and weighted problems.
 Our results showed that the WDA solution always performs best for weighted data.
-If the iteration number is fixed, weighted solution always takes less time to compute compared to non-weighted solutions.
 Additionally, we effectively reduced the time complexity of SMACOF from $O(N^3)$ to $O(N^2)$ by using Conjugate Gradient instead of full Matrix Inversion and showing that a few iterations were sufficient.
 Future work will include larger scale test, adding weight function to HE-MI [6].